 The reason for this practice, as it seems to this author, is that it increases your costs so that you’re willing to settle for less than you’re entitled.
 This is a change from previous practice where most insurance contracts required the now cheaper process of arbitration, though arbitration used to be quite a bit more.
 Your company will likely even require you to sign a “release” (a promise to not sue or demand any more money) when you already have a contract that entitles you to the funds.
 The only carrier, that this author is aware of, that pays out what it thinks is fair without a release, but will require lawsuits and/or releases for anything above that number, is State Farm.

 Fortunately, in Washington State, the Insurance Fair Conduct Act (IFCA) allows compensation for your trouble if your own insurance company behaves particularly egregiously.
 Oregon, unfortunately, has some rather toothless laws on this subject.
-Either way, you will likely want an attorney on your side to help you navigate these murky waters.
+Either way, you will likely want a personal injury attorney in Vancouver, WA on your side to help you navigate these murky waters.
 Our firm is recognized as one of the best law firms in Vancouver.
 Contact us today for more information.